J0hn-J0hn/Krockes_Quest/README.md

 # Krockes_Quest
 Krockes Quest: Meat your Destiny

 Your new favorite endless runner!

-Remember to install Pygame before launching.
+The game speeds up for every 5 points you collect.

 Future plans:

 Add arcade-style 3 letter name for new highscore.

-Somewhat randomize carrot spawn timer.
+Make ground move along with player.